JUNE - JULY 2025

 Two problems showed up almost immediately, and they compounded, but one showed promise.

 2. Watching was uninformative.
-Even when the agent was working, the live view told the supervisor almost nothing about whether the task would succeed.
+Even when the agent was working, the live view told the supervisor almost nothing about whether the task would succeed but feed back information about actions and tool-use.
 Seeing the agent click the right search result looked the same as seeing it click the wrong one.
 The visual fidelity was doing emotional work (look, it's working) but not supervisory work (here is the specific thing you need to decide about).
 The pattern optimised for the feeling of oversight, not the reality of it.

-Put together: the interface I'd built was maximally impressive as a screenshot and minimally useful as a tool.
-A user would sit through two minutes of handsome animation and still have no idea whether to trust the result.
+Put together: the interface I'd built was tracking these actions, but minimally useful as a tool.
+A user would sit through two minutes of slow animation and still have no idea whether to trust the result.

 Concretely, the reframe changed three things: